LegitWorks/SmartDisc/README.md

 And these gave us almost perfect 0 value to the gyros when stationary.
 ![image](/Pictures/gyroCali.png)

-### FinLizing Accelerometer Calibration and Data Reading
+### Finalizing Accelerometer Calibration and Data Reading

 This code uses the Adafruit_MPU6050 library to interface with an MPU6050 accelerometer (gyroscope) and perform calibration and data reading on an Arduino platform.
 The code performs the following actions: